About the course

 You should be a graduate with an honours degree that contains a minimum 50% physical education or sports science/coaching pathway.
 Applicants should have a strong academic and sporting profile.
 Due to the highly competitive nature of becoming a secondary school PE teacher you will therefore need to have at least a 2:2 (and preferably a 2:1) to apply.

-You will need at least a grade C in GCSE English and GCSE Mathematics (grade 4+ on new numerical scale) or equivalency, and have passed the Professional Skills Tests in Literacy and Numeracy, before the course commences in September 2019.
+You will need at least a grade C in GCSE English and GCSE Mathematics (grade 4+ on new numerical scale) or equivalency, before the course commences in September 2020.

 We are looking for trainee teachers who are enthusiastic and passionate about teaching high quality PE.
 You must also have an 'open' mind and be willing to critically consider and explore alternative approaches to teaching and learning in PE.
 Teaching jobs in PE attract large numbers of applications, we are therefore looking to train future teachers who have shown commitment to teaching Physical Education to the highest level.